Maharaja Nandakumar Mahavidyalaya: History

-To commemorate his death and as a long historical legacy of region, the newly found college has been named after him as “MAHARAJA NANDAKUMAR MAHAVIDYALAYA”.
-It is situated at the centre of the police station of Nandakumar and surrounded by a high academic environmental zone initially with the support and auspices of ICARE, Haldia, to cater humanistic and scientific knowledge and to uphold the holistic approach to the people of local community in order to generate growth and prosperity of this region as a whole.
+To commemorate his death, the newly found college has been named after him as “MAHARAJA NANDAKUMAR MAHAVIDYALAYA”.
+It is situated at the centre of the police station of Nandakumar and surrounded by a high academic environmental zone initially with the support and auspices of ICARE, Haldia.
 The local representative of the Legislative Assembly also took initiative for the establishment of this degree college.
-Kalyan Sebashram Sangha, a pioneer and benevolent organization extended its support with a donation of 5.33 acre of valuable land.
-Finally, the approval from the Higher Education Department, Government of W.B. and the affiliation from Vidyasagar University, Medinipur, made the foundation of this Mahavidyalaya into reality on the auspicious day, the 6th August, 2007.
+Kalyan Sebashram Sangha, a pioneer and benevolent organization extended its support with a donation of 5.33 acre of land.
+Finally, the approval from the Higher Education Department, Government of W.B. and the affiliation from Vidyasagar University, Medinipur, made the foundation of this Mahavidyalaya into reality on 6 August 2007.

 Though the college in its infant stage was temporarily running in a building of District Child Welfare Department, it was shifted to its own Campus on 2 January 2015, at Bhabanipur, Kalyanchak.
-It is now situated by the side of Digha-Howrah High Road, only two kilometer away from NH-41 Crossing.
+It is now situated by the side of Digha-Howrah High Road.
 Hon’ble M.P, Tamluk Parliamentary Constituency and Chairman of Haldia Development of Authority, Sri Suvendu Adhikary is gracious enough to allot grants into two phases of Rs.
 2.20 Crore for the construction of the present building.
-At present it has become one of the leading burgeoning colleges under Vidyasagar University.
+At present it has become one of the colleges under Vidyasagar University.
 Now the college has been included under Sections 2F and 12B of UGC Act.

 The college also has a unit of Netaji Subhas Open University which offers 7(Seven) PG course programmes.
-The process to get NAAC accreditation towards an all-round improvement of the college has been undertaken since then in collaboration with the IQAC, formed in 2016, and other stakeholders who have been working relentlessly to maintain the internal quality of teaching - learning and academic excellence.
+The process to get NAAC accreditation towards an all-round improvement of the college has been undertaken since then in collaboration with the IQAC, formed in 2016, and other stakeholders.